josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 You're not done once you've merged the code and it's running in production.
 You still have to _maintain_ the code, fix any bugs that might pop up, manage updates, and all the other stuff that comes with ownership, now that it's being tested at real-world production scale.

-**The more you push out, the more you have to maintain**.
-The more you add, the more complicated your software becomes—which in turn, remember, lowers the effectiveness of LLMs, and makes adding new features harder.
-And inevitably, this means more and more of your time is spent working on and around code you've already "finished," as it boomerangs its way back to you.
+The more you push out, the more you have to maintain.
+The more you add, the more complex your software becomes—which in turn, remember, lowers the effectiveness of LLMs, and makes adding new features harder.
+Inevitably, this means more and more of your time is spent working on and around code you've already "finished," as it boomerangs its way back to you.

 This effect isn't unique to LLM usage, of course, but it's more acute.
 The more code you merge, the more little zombie tickets start punching their way out of the ground to shamble back for another bite of your brain—and the less you'll actually understand what's going wrong and why, if you outsourced your mental grasp of the system.
 So you're more likely to cause future trip-ups, and the cycle accelerates.

-And remember: this still happens _even if the code itself is great_.
-The best code still complicates your codebase.
-Even excellent code needs maintenance.
+But whether or not you're using an LLM, this still happens _even if the code itself is great_.
+Even excellent code adds overhead.
 So shipping out amazing PRs at record pace, even in a best-case scenario, offers only diminishing returns on overall productivity, because the more work you do, the more work you have to _keep doing_.

 <CalloutPlusQuote>